Snapstromegon/hoeser.dev/src/blog/2022-02-07-everything-is-chrome.md

 Safari probably has some of the best engineers working on it and we can appreciate their work time and time again when they push such amazing features like backdrop-filter.
 :::

-Apple has decided time and time again to underfund the development of Safari and there's the joke among web devs that the fastest way to get a feature in to Safari, is to join the iTunes team, since it uses webkit (Safari's engine) under the hood and if iTunes wants a feature, it gets implemented.
+Apple has decided time and time again to underfund the development of Safari and there's the joke among web developers that the fastest way to get a feature in to Safari, is to join the iTunes team, since it uses webkit (Safari's engine) under the hood and if iTunes wants a feature, it gets implemented.

 I don't think this is true, but that this even offers the option for a joke speaks a lot for the current situation of Safari development.